MODM Clinical Database Management

 Identify epidemiology as a public health tool

-Know how to calculate and interpret risk calculation results (RR and OR) from analytical epidemiology
+Be able to calculate and interpret risk ratios (RR and OR) derived from analytical epidemiology

-Know how to describe and critique strategies, study protocols implemented in epidemiology
+Be able to describe and critically evaluate the strategies, study protocols used in epidemiology

 Be able to evaluate the validity of screening tests

-→Understandthe behavior and impacts of pollutants on health and management tools in legislation (through examples)
+→Understandthe behavior and health impacts of pollutants, as well as the management tools provided by legislation (through examples)

 Understand how information is structured using the relational model

-Recognize the different ways of using databases (Administrator/client)
+Recognize the different ways databases are used (administrator/client)

-Know how to build a database comprising several tables
+Learn how to build a database consisting of several tables

 Be able to define the main constraints on a database

-Be able to use the main SQL language commands.
+Be able to use the main SQL commands

 TU – Health Product Development Strategy, Project Management, and Clinical Development

-ECTS credits = 5 –TU supervisorTU Xavier GARRIC
+Number of ECTS credits = 5 –TU CoordinatorTU Xavier GARRIC

-Essential prerequisite: General knowledge of biology, chemistry, and pharmaceutical technology
+Essential prerequisites: General knowledge of biology, chemistry, and pharmaceutical technology

-Health product development strategy and industrial environment: 29 hours of lectures:
+Health Products and Industrial Environment Development Strategy: 29 hours of lectures:

 • General knowledge of the pharmaceutical, cosmetics, and medical device sectors

-• Knowledge of the regulatory and socio-economic specificities of the pharmaceutical, cosmetics, and medical device sectors
+• Knowledge of the regulatory and socioeconomic characteristics of the pharmaceutical, cosmetics, and medical device sectors

 • Ethics in healthcare

-• Introduction to conducting clinical trials in accordance with Good Clinical Practice (GCP)
+• Introduction to the conduct of clinical trials in accordance with Good Clinical Practice (GCP)

 • Drug development